zmahnoor14/Suspect_List_Curation/README.md

 # Candidate_Selection
 ## Curation of Suspect List
 ### Libraries used:
-import pubchempy as pcp
+import pubchempy as pcp,
-import pandas as pd
+import pandas as pd,
-import numpy as np
+import numpy as np,
-import time
+import time,
-from rdkit import Chem
+from rdkit import Chem,
-import re
+import re,
-import wget
+import wget,
-import urllib.parse
+import urllib.parse.

 ### NAMES VS SMILES
 Read the Suspect list; remove entries with NO SMILES